 This fresh and easy cucumber tomato salad is a great side dish any time of year, but especially for summer!
-We use cherry tomatoes, cucumber, onions and fresh onions.
+We use cherry tomatoes, cucumber, quick pickled onions.

 Why you’ll love it!

 It is fresh, flavorful, and a great side dish for any dish.